 - Aerospace Engineering

 The student’s PhD program should be designed to prepare him or her for a lifetime of creative activity in research and in professional engineering practice.
 This may be coupled with a teaching career.
 The mastery of a significant field of knowledge required to accomplish this purpose is demonstrated by an original contribution to knowledge embodied in a thesis and by satisfactory completion of a comprehensive course program which is intensive in a specific area of study and includes work in other areas related to, but not identical with, the major field.
 The necessity for breadth as well as depth in the student’s education cannot be overemphasized.
 To this end, any engineering department may add additional requirements or constraints to ensure depth and breadth appropriate to its field.

-No student may be admitted to candidacy for the PhD degree before approval of his or her Planned Program of Study via the Student Information System.
+No student may be admitted to candidacy for the PhD degree before approval of his or her Academic Program via the Student Information System.
 After this approval has been obtained, it is the responsibility of the student’s department to notify the dean of graduate studies of his or her admission to candidacy after the student has fulfilled any additional department requirements.
 Minimal requirements in addition to the university requirements are:

 The student must pass a qualifying examination relevant to his or her area of study as designated by the curricular department with which he or she is affiliated.
 For students who obtain the MS degree from Case Western Reserve University, the qualifying examination should be taken preferably before the end of the student’s fourth semester of graduate study but no later than the end of the fifth semester at the university.
 For students entering with the master’s degree, the examination should be taken no later than the end of the third semester at the university.